Report: Outdoor Voices founder Tyler Haney is stepping down as CEO as growth slows – TechCrunch

 Indeed, according to the BoF report, the brand was losing up to $2 million per month last year on annual sales of around $40 million.

 The BoF story doesn’t mention the company’s brick-and-mortar locations and how they factor into the company’s narrative.
 But certainly, as with a growing number of direct-to-consumer brands that have been encouraged by their backers to open real-world locations, they’ve become a major cost center for the outfit.
-Outdoor Voices now has 11 locations around the U.S., including in Austin, L.A., Soho in New York, Boston, Nashville, Chicago, and Washington, D.C.
+Outdoor Voices now has 11 locations around the U.S., including in Austin, LA, Soho in New York, Boston, Nashville, Chicago and Washington, D.C.

-Even with (at least) $64 million in funding that Outdoor Voices has raised from investors over the years, it’s also going head-to-head with very powerful, very entrenched, and endurably popular brands, including Nike and Adidas.
-While Outdoor Voices is still in the fight, the shoe and apparel giants have vanguished plenty of upstarts over the years.
+Even with (at least) $64 million in funding that Outdoor Voices has raised from investors over the years, it’s also going head-to-head with very powerful, very entrenched and endurably popular brands, including Nike and Adidas.
+While Outdoor Voices is still in the fight, the shoe and apparel giants have vanquished plenty of upstarts over the years.

 What happens next to Haney — a former track athlete from Boulder who first launched the business with a Parsons School of Design classmate — isn’t yet clear.
 Still, she isn’t going far, reportedly.
-BoF says she still owns 10 percent of Outdoor Voices and will remain engaged with the company in some capacity.
+BoF says she still owns 10% of Outdoor Voices and will remain engaged with the company in some capacity.

 Featured above, left to right, Emily Weiss of Glossier and Tyler Haney of Outdoor Voices at a 2017 Disrupt event.